nocturn9x/BotBase/METHODS.md

 and pass it a `pyrogram.Client` **instance** (not the class) or a `pyrogram.CallbackQuery` or even a `pyrogram.InlineQuery` object.
 Then you can just call `wrapper.method` rather than `client.method`.

-This way, the calls will never trigger exceptions and will log errors to stderr.
+This way, the calls will never trigger `RPCError`s and will log errors to stderr.
 If an exception occurs, the exception object is returned, otherwise whatever the called pyrogram method returns will be returned.